 Those tools of the intelligence community are powerful.

-They are beyond your comprehension, and mine too.
+They are beyond your comprehension and mine too.

-Linda, you sat in on some of those meetings, and we hear their capabilities.
+Linda, you sat in on some of those meetings and we hear their capabilities.

-Yeah, I mean, it's honestly, this is one of those moments in our history where you know, we have the ability to sit with people who have information and we watch how it's being used against private citizens.
+Yeah, I mean, it's honestly, this is one of those moments in our history where, you know, we have the ability to sit with people who have information and we watch how it's being used against private citizens.

-And and that's the point here.
+And that's the point here.

 What about Brennan, though?